 I am very well, thank you for asking.

 How has this past year been for you?

 The past year, I would say it’s been bitter-sweet.
-We know how COVID-19 came, slowed down a lot of things, dreams, I lost a few loved ones and some disappointments too.
+We know how COVID-19 came, slowed down a lot of things, and dreams, I lost a few loved ones and some disappointments too.
 Notwithstanding, the past year was also one of my best as an artist; I broke new grounds, began recording my EP, my first movie appearance, new helpful relationships to mention a few.